ATOI-Ming/MultiUAV_DynamicRiskField/README.md

 - `maps/proposed_map_timestep_XXX.svg`, `astar_map_timestep_XXX.svg`, `potential_map_timestep_XXX.svg`: Maps for method comparison.
 - `results/`: Selected figures and metrics for paper inclusion.

-*Note: Due to the large number of SVG files, only key frames are uploaded.
-Full visualizations are available at [Google Drive link] (to be updated).*
+*Note: Due to the large number of SVG files, only key frames are uploaded. *

 ## License
 This project is licensed under the MIT License, allowing free use, modification, and distribution with proper attribution.